 Credit recovery courses are to be used only for graduation requirements.
 Students must have had a grade of 55 or above in the course to participate in a credit recovery course and the credit recovery grade shall be factored with the original failing grade to determine the student's final grade.
-A student who failed a course (such as English) may take the Credit Recovery Class in in the same content area during the same year if necessary for graduation.
+A student who failed a course (such as English) may take the Credit Recovery Class addition to the next level (of English) during the same school year.

-Credit recovery courses shall be delivered using online programs, the Mississippi Virtual Public School (MVPS), direct instruction, and/or computer assisted instruction.
-The credit recovery course must be completed in within a semester with 70 percent mastery.
-Teachers and facilitators involved with the credit recovery program shall be trained.
+Credit recovery courses shall be delivered via computer and online.
+The credit recovery course must be completed within a semester with 70 percent mastery.
+Teachers shall be trained to facilitate the online courses and the classes shall be asynchronous (students don't have to be online at a certain time).
 Certified staff shall be used to facilitate online credit recovery.

 The Holmes County Consolidated School District shall allow time during the school day and after school so that students may work on course material.
 Credit recovery programs may also be completed in the summer similar to extended school.

 The credit recovery program shall include an assessment of individual student's strengths and weaknesses regarding course content, and based on this assessment, the students shall complete instruction only on the course objectives which have not been mastered.
 Parents shall be counseled about providing resources and motivation for their children.
 Upon mastery of the objectives, the student shall receive credit for the course.